 “Grandmaster He was a direct student of Ip Man.
 He studied about the same time as Bruce Lee and William Cheung (1953 ~ 1956), but he was older because he started at a later age, 30 years old.”

-Sifu Yang hung out and visited grandmaster's school.
-Yang hoped to be accepted as a direct student, but grandmaster thought he was too young; about the age of his 'grandchild-students'.
+Sifu Yang hung out and visited the grandmaster’s school.
+Yang hoped to be accepted as a direct student, but grandmaster thought he was too young, about the age of his ‘grandchild-students.’

 “Ip Man altered a lot in Wing Chun, including its teaching methods and vocabulary,” explained Yang.
 It could be said Foshan Wing Chun is more archaic and rigidly formal.
 “Ip Man relaxed it by removing all the heavy fluff.”

 Sifu Yang also confirmed that Ip Man moved to Hong Kong from China and started teaching Wing Chun.
 As he got older, Wong Shung Leung was the main teacher (Leung Ting was one of Ip Man’s last students, ~1968).
 “However, Ip Man, even when older, would still give private lessons.”